-The following discussion should be read in conjunction with, and is qualified in its entirety by, our consolidated financial statements and the notes thereto and other financial information included elsewhere herein and in our Annual Report on Form 10-K for the fiscal year ended December 31, 2012, filed with the SEC on February 22, 2013 ("2012 Annual Report").
+The following discussion should be read in conjunction with our consolidated financial statements and the notes thereto and other financial information included elsewhere herein and in our Annual Report on Form 10-K for the fiscal year ended December 31, 2012, filed with the SEC on February 22, 2013 ("2012 Annual Report").
 Certain statements in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" are "forward-looking statements."
 See "Special Note Regarding Forward-Looking Statements."
 We undertake no obligation to update the forward-looking statements in this Quarterly Report.
 References in this Quarterly Report to "AMN Healthcare," the "Company," "we," "us" and "our" refer to AMN Healthcare Services, Inc. and its wholly owned subsidiaries.